PhanChenh/AdventureworkDataset-RFM-Analysis-SQLProject/README.md

 ## Objectives:

+This project aims to perform RFM analysis using SQL on the AdventureWorks dataset to segment customers based on their purchasing behavior.
+By analyzing recency, frequency, and monetary value, it identifies key customer groups such as VIPs, Loyal Customers, and At-Risk Customers.
+The insights gained will help optimize retention strategies, enhance customer engagement, and improve marketing efforts.
+Using SQL for automation ensures a scalable and efficient approach to customer segmentation and decision-making.

 ## Project Structure:
 1. Identify Customer Segments:
 - Recency (R): How recently did the customer make a purchase?
 Customers who